 Patience is a real virtue for a good transcriptionist.
-Very often (almost always for bad recordings), transcriptionists will need to go back a few times to understand the exact words.
-Patient transcriptionists typically have higher accuracy, resulting in more regular customers and fewer transcript returns.
+Often (almost always for bad recordings), transcriptionists will need to go back a few times to understand the exact words.
+As a result, patient transcriptionists typically have higher accuracy, resulting in more regular customers and fewer transcript returns.

 Discipline and Responsibility

 Transcriptionists need to meet deadlines.
-Clients will not meet their own deadlines if the transcripts are late.
+Clients will not meet their deadlines if the transcripts are late.
 Transcription is a profession that requires discipline and responsibility to complete work on time that follows client instructions.

-Transcriptionists need to understand the context of recordings to consistently generate above average quality transcripts.
+Transcriptionists need to understand the context of recordings to generate above-average quality transcripts consistently.
 A transcriptionist will often need to make a judgment call when the recording is not clear.

 Good grammar, spelling, and vocabulary

 Transcriptionists may need to fix the grammar used within the recording.
-Good grammar and spelling skills will increase the transcript quality, resulting in loyal and higher paying customers.
-Transcriptionists will encounter not-so-common words while transcribing.
-Thus, a wide vocabulary will help complete the transcription quickly.
+However, exemplary grammar and spelling skills will increase the transcript quality, resulting in loyal and higher-paying customers.
+In addition, transcriptionists will encounter not-so-common words while transcribing.
+Thus, a broad vocabulary will help complete the transcription quickly.

 Microsoft Word knowledge

 Proficiency in MS Word is required for a good transcriptionist.
 Clients not only expect accurate transcripts in MS Word format, but they quite often ask for the transcript to be sent in a specific format that they use.
-Transcriptionists will need to be able to convert transcripts to customer-preferred formats.
+Therefore, transcriptionists will need to be able to convert transcripts to customer-preferred formats.

 Conventional wisdom may suggest that a transcriptionist needs to be a fast typist.
-Fast typing helps a transcriptionist earn more per hour, but this skill is NOT needed to start as a transcriptionist.
-Transcriptionists are paid by production, so slow typing will result in less income.
-Transcriptionists will generally earn more if the transcripts are accurate and speed is moderate.
+Fast typing helps a transcriptionist earn more per hour, but this skill is not needed to start as a transcriptionist.
+Transcriptionists get paid by production; slow typing will result in less income.
+Transcriptionists will generally earn more if the transcripts are accurate and their typing speed is moderate.

 The following tools are needed to become a work-from-home general transcriptionist:

 Computer, Software, and Workstation

 A computer with a printer hook-up and a comfortable space for working is needed to become a work-from-home general transcriptionist.
-The computer needs to either have speakers or high-quality headphones for listening to recordings.
-We suggest headphones because it will not disturb other people.
+In addition, the computer needs to either have speakers or high-quality headphones for listening to recordings.
+We suggest headphones because they will not disturb other people.